hoko/hoko-docs/_posts/2015-01-01-frequently-asked-questions.md

 ## Can I add multiple apps to the same HOKO Dashboard?

 Yes, you can!
-Using a PRO plan, you can have up to three apps under your same account.
+You can have as many apps as you want under the same account.
 Switching from one app to the other is easy and completely transparent to you.
-Every app that is added to HOKO has its own dashboard to analyse and respond to traffic and setup custom smart links.
-At this time we have no plans to build a single dashboard for all your apps - but if it is something our users start asking for, we’ll definitely do it for you!
+Every app that is added to HOKO has its own dashboard to analyze their to traffic and create custom smart links.

+At this time, we have no plans to build a single dashboard for all your apps - but if it is something our users start asking for, we’ll definitely do it for you!

 ## Will HOKO slow my app down?